Melancholic Depression: A Form Of Major Depressive Disorder

 Many people experience symptoms of depression without realizing it.
 For example, feeling exhausted, experiencing a change in sleep and appetite patterns, and a frequently low mood can be signs of an underlying mental health condition like depression.

 Occasional sadness can be normal and healthy.
 However, if you frequently experience melancholy or sadness along with other depression symptoms, speaking to a mental health professional may be beneficial.
-With a treatment plan and compassionate support from family members or friends, people living with melancholic depression can acquire the tools and knowledge to manage the symptoms of this challenging condition, as this distinct form of depression is highly treatable.
+With a treatment plan and compassionate support from family members or friends, people living with melancholic depression, or melancholia, can acquire the tools and knowledge to manage the symptoms of this challenging condition, as this distinct form of depression is highly treatable.

 Symptoms of melancholic depression

-• Intense persistent feelings of guilt or hopelessness
+- Intense, persistent feelings of guilt or hopelessness

 Melancholic features of depression often mirror symptoms of major depressive disorder but are considered more severe.
-People with this condition often experience an overall “slow-down” in their thoughts, movements, and speech, although they may sometimes veer toward agitation and restlessness, they also may have trouble concentrating on tasks.
+People with this condition often experience an overall “slow-down” in their thoughts, movements, and speech, although they may sometimes veer toward agitation and restlessness; they also may have trouble concentrating on tasks.
 Additionally, as a result of appetite changes, individuals with this form of depression may experience significant weight loss or gain.

 It is also possible to feel more symptoms in the morning.
 Morning melancholic features include waking up early, feeling empty, or having symptoms that are consistently worse in the morning.